npbtrac/enpii-dev-suite/docs/macos/readme.md

 - The information of the container will be shown with its state as __“UP”__.

-- If its state is shown as __“EXIT”__, that means there is error that nginx could not be started and we should check the log to see the cause.
+- If its state is shown as __“EXIT”__, that means there is error that Nginx could not be started and we should check the log to see the cause.

 ```
 $ docker-compose logs nginx_main